 The Board is composed of twenty-five voting members and two non-voting student observers, and out of the 27 members, the appointment of 12 members, is within the sole purview of the Board.
 The other 15 are appointed or elected to the Board by other university associations or constituent groups.

-The Board has nine standing committees, which play a fundamental role in helping the Board and its Governors fulfill their mandate.
+The Board has ten standing committees, which play a fundamental role in helping the Board and its Governors fulfill their mandate.